aedans/Nylon/README.md

 - 'ï': Creates a non-consuming, non-pushing for loop.

 ## Casting
-Casting is done via the character '~', followed by 'a' (array), 'd' (double), 'l' (long), 'c', (character), 'b' (boolean), 's' (string), or 'f' (function).
+Casting is done via the builtins 'ä' (array), 'à' (double), 'á' (long), 'â', (char), 'ã' (string), or 'å' (function).
 Casting casts the top object of the stack to the given type, and each type has unique methods of casting.

-Defaults:
+- array -> double: Creates a double with size equal to the length of the array.
+- string -> double: Attempts to parse the string to a double.
+- function -> anything: Calls the function on an empty stack, then casts the top of the stack to the result.
-- (anything) -> a: Creates a 1-element array containing the object.
+- anything -> array: Creates a 1-element array containing the object.
-- (anything) -> l: Casts the object to a double, then casts that to a long.
+- anything -> long: Casts the object to a double, then casts that to a long.
-- (anything) -> c: Casts the object to a double, then casts that to a char.
+- anything -> char: Casts the object to a double, then casts that to a char.
-- (anything) -> b: Casts the object to a double, then casts that to a boolean.
-- (anything) -> f: Creates a function that pushes clones of the object to the stack.
+- anything -> function: Creates a function that pushes clones of the object to the stack.

-Special:
-- a -> d: Creates a double with size equal to the length of the array.
-- a -> b: False if the last element of the array is false, or if the array is empty.
-- b -> d: 1 if true, 0 if false.
-- s -> d: Attempts to parse the string to a double.
-- s -> f: Compiles the string to function as though it were the source.

 ## Standard Library